daniel-d-wu/Online-Loan-Default-Prediction/README.md

 ## Loan Performance Prediction: Can a Machine replace a Loan Officer?

-### Objective:
+### Goal:

+There are two objectives in this project.

-The purpose of this project is twofold.
-First, I design statistical learning models to accurately predict binary loan performance indicators (charge-offs and paid off) using LendingClub's early loans (2007-2011).
-Secondly, I engineer additional text features to "test" how well textual information improves loan performance prediction.
-To that end, I choose predictive models that have methods to infer, or at least interpret, the impact of features on prediction performance, including Logistic Regression, Random Forests and Gradient Boosting.
+1) Design statistical learning models to accurately predict binary loan performance indicators (charge-offs and paid off) using LendingClub's early loans (2007-2011).

+2) Find a way to incorporate text features to enhance loan performance prediction.

 ### Data preprocessing and EDA: